Twist-Shan/Twist-Shan/README.md

 </div>

-I'm an undergraduate at Peking University pursuing a double major in Statistics in the School of Mathematical Sciences and Economics in the National School of Development.
+Hi!
+I'm an undergraduate in the School of Mathematical Sciences at Peking University.

 My research interests span the **statistical foundations, optimization, and mechanistic interpretability of Modern Machine Learning**, with a focus on deep learning, reinforcement learning, and generative AI, including language models and diffusion models.
 I'm seeking PhD opportunities in **Statistics, Computer Science, and Operations Research** beginning in Fall 2028.